There will not be an award for new company of the year in 2017, at least not from this site.

 While it’s not impossible for a new company to debut in 2017 in the U.S., it would have required substantial planning.
 Given how many new companies debuted in 2017, I won’t be surprised if there are zero next year.

-There are new companies debuting in other countries, however none of our staff is well versed enough in any of these markets to be making the judgements we feel comfortable making about those in the U.S.
+There are new companies debuting in other countries, however, none of our staff is well versed enough in any of these markets to be making the judgments we feel comfortable making about those in the U.S.

 While the doomsday scenarios that were once treated with regards to FDA regulations have largely been avoided, there are legitimate consequences.
 One of the unfortunate ones is in regards to creativity and the lack of new companies is likely the first in a series of dominos to fall.